Reconciling Security and Utility in Next-Generation Epidemic Risk Mitigation Systems: Encounter data upload

-\textbf{Upload overview.} Users typically visit a test center or a clinic for testing and receive their results offline via email or phone.
-If the result is positive, they may wish to or be required by law to upload their data.~We present different mechanisms that enable users with different levels of technological access to upload their data.
-The mechanisms vary in the time~when data is uploaded and when it is actually released to the backend.
-In all cases, patients identify themselves at the time a test is taken using the normal procedures in place for this purpose.
-Normally, their contact details are recorded along with the id of the test kit used for the patient.
-Once the test results are available, the user is informed using their contact details.
-If the result is positive, the notification includes a certificate that the patient has tested positive on the given date, which the user can forward to the \sys\ backend.
+When users feel sick or are notified of potential exposure (\S\ref{sec:risk-dissemination}), they may visit a test center or a clinic for testing.
+Patients identify themselves at the time a test is taken using the normal procedures in place for this purpose.
+Normally, their contact details are recorded along with the id of \update{their device and} the test kit used for them.
+Once the test results are available, the user is informed using their contact details, such as their email id or phone number.
+If the result is positive, the user may wish to or be required by law to upload their data to assist in dissemination of risk information and epidemiological analytics.

-\textbf{Delayed release.} A user initiates the data upload after they receive a positive test result.
-They establish a secure connection to their dongle via the terminal.
-For this, the user enters one of the OTPs it shares with the dongle into the terminal.
-The dongle and the terminal, acting on behalf of the user, use this OTP as a common shared secret to authenticate each other and establish a secure connection.
-Once the connection is established, the user may enable the upload and attach their test certificate.
-The dongle then encrypts the data it stores with a symmetric secret key it shares with the backend, and uploads to the backend via the terminal, along with any certificate.

-\textbf{Early release.} Alternatively, users may choose to upload their data into an escrow at the time of their testing, pending a positive result.
-The user establishes a secure connection to their dongle using a terminal at the testing site and consents to contributing their data if the test result turns out positive.
-The data is immediately uploaded to the backend after encrypting with a key derived from one of the OTPs the dongle shares with the user.
-When the result is positive, the user reveals the OTP to the backend directly or via the testing site, which uploads it along with the certificate.

-\textbf{Selective upload.} \arch{Where it is legally allowed, users may choose to select what parts of their history they wish to share with the backend.
-For this, they first transfer their dongle's history to a trusted terminal, select the entries they wish to upload at the terminal and then send a command to the dongle via the terminal to upload only the selected encounters.}